How flexible working can benefit employees mental health

 Would flexible working make a difference to stress levels?

-In a recent survey, 86% said that flexible working reduce their stress and 97% said a job with flexibility would bring a huge improvement or positive impact on their overall quality of life.
+In a recent survey, 86% said that flexible working would reduce their stress and 97% said a job with flexibility would bring a huge improvement or positive impact on their overall quality of life.
 The survey also found that commute-stress and maintaining a work-life balance had an effect on their answers and that if these were lessened, then they would feel better in regards to their mental health.

 Findings From The UK Mental Health Charity ‘Mind’